jonocodes/pwder/README.md

 ## Fun

-Try some [PWDer-ception](http://pwder.io/examples/pwderception.md)?
-PWDer in PWDer in PWDer ...
+Did you know that PWDer can render itself?
+Try some [PWDer-ception](http://pwder.io/examples/pwderception.md) - PWDer in PWDer in PWDer ...